Top 11 Things To Know Before Visiting Cambodia

 Don’t Drink The Tap Water

-One thing you will quickly get used to in Cambodia is drinking a lot of bottled water due to the fact the tap water is not safe to drink.
+One thing you will quickly get used to in Cambodia is drinking a lot of bottled water due to the fact that tap water is not safe to drink.

 Any hotel or hostel that you stay at will provide you with complimentary bottles of water, but these are usually no more than 16oz so be prepared to buy more in convenient stores when you are out exploring.